vrod237/Mapping_Earthquakes/README.md

 ## Purpose

-The purpose of this project wass to build a map that tracks not only the earthquakes for the past 7 days, but the magnitude as well.
-The map also includes popup info for each incident.
+The purpose of this project is to build a map that tracks not only the earthquakes for the past 7 days, but the magnitude as well.
+The map also includes pop-up information for each incident.

 ## Project Overview